metaist/metaist.com/content/blog/2023/07/2023-07-25-google-drive-links.md

 updated: "2023-07-26T21:39:14Z"
 title: "Problem: Google Drive Links"
 tags: ["gdrive", "problem"]
+description: "I need to get multiple links from Google Drive all the time."
 ---

 Several times a day I need to send emails with links to Google Drive documents.
 However, I do not like the default "Insert File from Google Drive" formatting in Gmail and Google Docs; I just want plain links with the title of the document as the link text.